Stand by Me Doraemon 2: Release

 It was originally scheduled to release in theaters on 7 August 2020.
 However, due to the COVID-19 pandemic, the film was temporarily removed from the release schedule, and was replaced by Doraemon: Nobita's New Dinosaur (which had been postponed from a previous March release).
 The film was then postponed to 20 November 2020 when it was given a theatrical release in Japan.
-The film was released in Indonesia on 19 February 2021, Malaysia on 5 March 2021 and India on 24 December 2021.
-Netflix released an English dub in Japan on 6 November 2021 featuring role reprisals of the cast of Bang Zoom!
+The film was released in Indonesia on 19 February 2021, and in Malaysia on 5 March 2021 Netflix released an English dub in Japan on 6 November 2021 featuring role reprisals of the cast of Bang Zoom!
 Entertainment's English dub of the 2005 anime.
-Netflix also released both the English and Japanese dub (with subtitles for each) worldwide on December 24, 2021.
+Netflix also released English, Japanese and Hindi dub worldwide on 24 December 2021.

 Soundtrack

-The theme song is Niji (Rainbow) by Masaki Suda.
+The theme song "Niji" is performed by Masaki Suda.